rocjs/roc/docs/Commands.md

 Used when generating documentation for the commands.
 The input is reindented and starting/ending newlines are trimmed which means you can use a template literal without having to care about using the correct amount of indent.
 If no `markdown` is provided the `help` will be used instead.

 #### `options`
-An array of objects that define what options the command uses.
-The order of the objects in the array does not matter.
+An object where the keys are the names for the options.

+The key will be used for in the CLI for information and as the name of the value in [`commandObject.options.managed`](/docs/Commands.md#command-object).

+All properties on the object is optional.

 __Example__
 ```
-options: [{
+options: {
+  feature: { // Will be used as '--feature'
     alias: 'f', // Will be used as '-f'
     converter: toBoolean,
     default: false
     description: 'If something should be enabled or not',
-  name: 'feature', // Will be used as '--feature'
     validator: isBoolean
-}]
+  }
+}
 ```

 __`alias`__